sstadick/ponim/README.md

 ## This is a Hack

-But it kind of works... and Python packaging is basically all one giant gross hack, so maybe this isn't so bd?
+But it kind of works... and Python packaging is basically all one giant gross hack, so maybe this isn't so bad?

 ## Begin Hack